vladysor/SensEdu/docs/Projects/FMCWRadar.md

 ---

 {: .warning}
 This project is currently in its initial development phase and is subject to significant changes, updates, and improvements.
-The current state of the project does not represent the final working version, and some features may be incomplete.
+The project enables a rudimentary implementation of an FMCW radar and requires two Arduino boards with SensEdu Shields.

 The **FMCW Radar Project**{: .text-green-000} utilizes the **SensEdu Shield**{: .text-green-000} to perform **distance measurements**{: .text-green-000} using FMCW radar techniques.
 {:.fs-5}